Heresy: Catholicism

-In France the Cathars grew to represent a popular mass movement and the belief was spreading to other areas.
-The Cathar Crusade was initiated by the Catholic Church to eliminate the Cathar heresy in Languedoc.
+In France the Cathars grew to represent a popular mass movement and the belief was spreading to other areas, though some historians such as Robert Ian Moore point out a paucity of direct evidence.
+The Cathar Crusade was initiated by the Catholic Church to eliminate the alleged Cathar heresy in Languedoc.

 Heresy was a major justification for the Inquisition (Inquisitio Haereticae Pravitatis, Inquiry on Heretical Perversity) and for the European wars of religion associated with the Protestant Reformation.
 Galileo Galilei was brought before the Inquisition for heresy, but abjured his views and was sentenced to house arrest, under which he spent the rest of his life.
 Galileo was found "vehemently suspect of heresy", namely of having held the opinions that the Sun lies motionless at the centre of the universe, and that the Earth is not at its centre and moves, and that one may hold and defend an opinion as probable after it has been declared contrary to Holy Scripture.
 He was required to "abjure, curse and detest" those opinions.
+Most contemporary historians of science believe the Galileo affair is an exception in the overall relationship between science and Christianity.

 Pope Gregory I stigmatized Judaism and the Jewish people in many of his writings.
 He described Jews as enemies of Christ: "The more the Holy Spirit fills the world, the more perverse hatred dominates the souls of the Jews."
 He labeled all heresy as "Jewish", claiming that Judaism would "pollute [Catholics and] deceive them with sacrilegious seduction."
 The identification of Jews and heretics in particular occurred several times in Roman-Christian law.

-Eastern Orthodoxy

-In Eastern Orthodox Christianity heresy most commonly refers to those beliefs declared heretical by the first seven Ecumenical Councils.
-Since the Great Schism and the Protestant Reformation, various Christian churches have also used the concept in proceedings against individuals and groups those churches deemed heretical.

-The Eastern Orthodox Church also rejects the early Christian heresies such as Arianism, Gnosticism, Origenism, Montanism, Judaizers, Marcionism, Docetism, Adoptionism, Nestorianism, Monophysitism, Monothelitism and Iconoclasm.